vishal84/mcp-server-cloud-run/README.md

 gcloud auth application-default login
 ```

 This will trigger an OAuth 2.0 flow and will prompt you to login to your Google account.
-Log in to your account using your credentials return to your termianl once completed.
+Log in to your account using your credentials then return to your terminal once completed.

 ### Deploy MCP server to Cloud Run
 Set the environment variables related to your GCP project in the `set_env.sh` script.
 From the shell terminal run the following to source its variables: